The Suicide Squad (film): Design

 Production designer Beth Mickle said Gunn wanted the film to be "grey and drab and monotone" until the characters arrive in Corto Maltese, which he wanted to "explode with color" like Panama and Cuba.
 The design team took inspiration from photos of Havana, Cuba and São Paulo, Brazil.
 Gunn said the film featured the biggest sets ever built for a Warner Bros. film, with Mickle building a set the size of three football fields for the outside of Jötunheim where the final battle was filmed, and an even bigger beach set that had real waves and a palm tree forest which Gunn called "the greatest set [he had] ever been on".
 The jungle featured a bamboo cage that was 8 ft deep.
 Gunn said building a whole beach was expensive, but it was more cost-effective than using a real beach due to changing tides and the limited amount of time available for filming in a real environment.

 Because of the mixture of characters that Gunn selected for the film's Suicide Squad roster, there are "dorky comics costumes" alongside "modern, scary, grimdark" costumes.
 One of the biggest costume challenges for Gunn was creating Bloodsport's suit, from which the character can form various weapons.
 Robbie wears a new costume that features Harley's traditional red and black color palette, with Gunn taking inspiration from the character's costume in the video game Batman: Arkham City (2011).
 He wanted her jacket to have "motorcycle gang style"-writing on the back and chose "Live fast, die clown" over other potential options "Clown AF" and "World's Best Grandpa".
 Gunn also removed Harley's "Rotten" facial tattoo that she had in previous DCEU films because both he and Robbie disliked it.
 Flag wears a yellow T-shirt with a cartoon character called "Ultra Bunny" on it.
 Gunn drew the character and added the text "obstacles are opportunities" which is his slogan when directing on set.
 Gunn initially used a hammerhead shark design from the New 52 comics for King Shark, but found that it would be awkward to film the character with other actors due to his eyes being on the sides of his head.
 Gunn settled on a great white shark design that is similar to the one seen in the Harley Quinn animated series, though this was a coincidence as that series was released after filming for The Suicide Squad began.
-Gunn gave King Shark a dad bod to make him look less like a mammal, as well as small eyes, a big mouth and a small head to avoid the "cute anthropomorphic beast" design seen in popular characters like Baby Groot from Guardians of the Galaxy Vol. 2 and The Mandalorian (2019–present)'s Grogu.
+Gunn gave King Shark a dad bod to make him look less like a mammal, as well as small eyes, a big mouth and a small head to avoid the "cute anthropomorphic beast" design seen in popular characters like Baby Groot from Guardians of the Galaxy Vol. 2 and Grogu from The Mandalorian (2019–present).